evanc38/SENG438-Assignment1/seng438-assignment-1.md

 assignment by the lab hour.
 All the team members should attend the lab.
 The TAs will go through the groups and each group must demonstrate examples of tests that they ran and bugs they found for each step, that is Exploratory testing, Scripted testing, and Regression testing.
-All team member should at least demo one passing and one failing test.
+All team members should at least demo one passing and one failing test.
 For each failing test the student should also show the Backlog entry.

-# NOTE1: Student who miss the demo session or are unable to demo what is detailed above are considered as less-contributors and may lose up to the entire assignment 1’s mark.
+>   **NOTE1: Student who miss the demo session or are unable to demo what is detailed above are considered as less-contributors and may lose up to the entire assignment 1’s mark.**

 >   **NOTE2: You still have time to further improve your test cases and bug
 >   reports, after the demo session and before the deadline.**